lightning/bolts/03-transactions.md

 	663 (HTLC-timeout)
 	703 (HTLC-success)

-# Appendix C: Funding Transaction Test Vectors
+# Appendix B: Funding Transaction Test Vectors

 In the following:
  - we assume that *local* is the funder